CAG-Contactor/cag-cloud-racing/frontend/contestant-ui/README.md

     $ npm run build:prod

-This configures the application to access the API gateway at `backend.jfokus.caglabs.se`
+This configures the application to access the API gateway at `https://backend.jfokus.caglabs.se`

 Build for test:

     $ npm run build:test

-This configures the application to access the API gateway at `test.backend.jfokus.caglabs.se`
+This configures the application to access the API gateway at `https://test.backend.jfokus.caglabs.se`

-Start dev server for a user specific backend:
+For local development where backend is your own AWS stack, start dev server for a user specific backend:

     $ export REACT_APP_API_ENDPOINT=<your backend server>
     $ npm start